 The Leopoldina Akademie Freundeskreis e.V. announces the 2018 Johann-Lorenz-Bausch Fellowship.
 Application deadline is 31 January 2018.

-The Centre for Science Studies coordinates all the academy’s activities regarding scientific history, theory and philosophy.
-Its work is centred on the role and significance of science in society – both historically and in our time.
-The Centre provides research facilities for visiting scientists that want to avail themselves of the Leopoldina's archives and library.
+The Center for Science Studies coordinates all the academy’s activities regarding the history, theory and philosophy of science.
+Its work is centered on the position and significance of science in society — past and present.
+The Center provides research facilities for visiting scientists, who want to avail themselves of the Leopoldina's archives and library.

-The Leopoldina Centre for Science Studies currently operates, initiates, coordinates and organizes research in four areas, each consisting of several separate projects.
+The Leopoldina Center for Science Studies currently operates, initiates, coordinates and organizes research in four areas, each consisting of several separate projects.

 Science has no national borders.
 This holds true starting from the era of Antiquity, through the age of the great scientific discoveries until the present time.
 In several research projects the scientific exchange across borders is examined.
 Among them are projects about the Eurasian knowledge transfer around 1900 and the international relations of European academies in 1914-1924.